MForever78/Confucius/README.md

-# PotatoComputer
+# Confucius

-HDL Used for Computer Organization course.
+A verilog obfuscator